Skip to Main Content

 What is the flu (Influenza)?

-• Flu is a contagious respiratory illness caused by the flu viruses that infect the nose, throat and sometimes lungs.
+Flu is a respiratory illness that spreads easily.
+Viruses infect the nose, throat and sometimes lungs.
 It can cause mild to severe illness.
 At times it can lead to death.

-Why get your flu vaccine every flu season?
+Why are flu vaccines recommended every flu season?

 • Flu viruses are always changing.
 Scientists predict which virus will be most common each year.
 Flu vaccines change each flu season to make them work as well as possible.

 • Protection from the flu shot gets weaker over time.
-That’s why a yearly flu vaccine is needed to keep you and your child from getting sick.
+That’s why a yearly flu vaccine is recommended for most people.

-Can the flu shot give my child the flu?
+Can the flu vaccine give my child the flu?

 No. According to the CDC, “flu vaccines either contain inactivated virus, meaning the viruses are no longer infectious, or a particle designed to look like a flu virus to your immune system.
 While the nasal spray does contain a live virus, the viruses are changed so that they cannot give you the flu.”
-That means getting a flu vaccine cannot give you or your child the flu.
-But it can reduce you and your child’s chances of catching the flu or getting very ill from the flu.
+That means getting a flu vaccine cannot give your child the flu.
+But it can lower their chances of catching or getting very ill from the flu.

-When and where should your child get a flu shot?
+When and where should your child get a flu vaccine?

 • Your child can get the flu vaccine in many doctor’s offices.
-They can also get it in pharmacies,* clinics and health centers.
-Vaccines may also be offered at schools.
+They may also be able to get vaccinated in pharmacies, clinics and health centers.
+Sometimes schools and workplaces offer vaccines.

 How do you know if someone has the flu?